This Week In Veloren 60

 Thanks to this week's contributors, @xMAC94x, @Acrimon, @Songtronix, and @Capucho!

 @Adam, @Slipped, @Pfau, and @Timo have been working a lot on combat.
 This work has lead @Slipped to compile "8,000 times", while @Timo was never able to compile in time before someone else pushed a new commit to the branch.
 Here are some items that they covered:

 - Abilities like dash and triple strike - More work on the new inventory by @Pfau - Inventory supports stacking - Armor as items - Many bug fixes - Fireball explosions - Animations for hammer attacks, axe attacks, sword spins, arrow firing, and spell casting

 @Comfy has worked on exporting most of the models used in the game.
-Many were saved instead of exported, so this will cut down on file size. @Caputo is working on implementing free look.
+Many were saved instead of exported, so this will cut down on file size. @Capucho is working on implementing free look.

 Analyzing the Map of Zelda: BoTW by @Timo